jahrik/homelab-ark/GHOST_README.md

   * I need a separate hardware box to act as a Jenkins slave for this.
     * Using an old laptop with a base install of ubuntu 18.04
     * Few other packages installed.
-      * ansible
+      * Ansible
-      * vagrant
+      * Vagrant
-      * virtualbox
+      * Virtualbox
       * to name a few
     * For running all tests on the playbooks before sending it to production.
-    * I'm going with Ubuntu Desktop for when it comes time to test a vm that needs a GUI for something.
+    * I'm going with Ubuntu Desktop for when it comes time to test a VM that needs a GUI for something.
   * I'm currently able to run tests in molecule locally in the workstation.
-    * I want that functionality in jenkins as well.
+    * I want that functionality in Jenkins as well.
     * A slave will be the easiest way to accomplish this.

-* I still need to figure out a way to pass the Environment variable to the stack on deployment...
+* I still need to figure out a way to pass the environment variable to the stack on deployment...
   * Set variables in AWX inventory after it's already pulled from Github
-  * Set ENV vars in jenkins and pass them in during the API call to AWX
+  * Set ENV vars in Jenkins and pass them in during the API call to AWX